Beef and broccoli stir-fry is a Chinese dish that can satisfy almost every palate.

 I usually prepare the stir-fry sauce in advance to keep things flowing at stir-fry time.
 In a small bowl, the sauce combines light soy sauce, sugar, oyster sauce, wine, sesame oil, and ground white pepper.

 If you have not got the stir-fry sauce ready and start searching for the individual ingredients for the sauce during the process, you may tend to overcook the beef and the broccoli.

 Pan-fried the beef slices with some cooking oil.
 You can reduce the amount of oil required by using a non-stick pan.
 Stir-frying the beef with a wok will need more oil.

 Spread the beef slices into a single layer and shear it for about a minute on both sides until it turns golden brown.
 The process takes only two minutes over medium heat.
 Do not overcook the beef.
 Once it is done, remove the beef from the pan.

 7. Saute the garlic and ginger

-Saute the coarsely chopped garlic and ginger over medium heat with some oil.
+Saute the coarsely chopped fresh ginger and garlic over medium heat with some oil.
 Add some green onions sections if you like the taste.

 You may choose to chop the garlic cloves coarsely or just bashed it.
 I do not suggest mincing the garlic finally because it can burn quickly.